Sinclair Broadcast Group (SBGI) Q1 2017 Results - Earnings Call Transcript

 Absolutely.
 First of all, I'd like to stress our performance in both first quarter and second quarter, it's exceptional.
 When you take a look again at our resume of stations and how we're performing, I don't think you're going to get calls quite like ours today.
 We're really on top of our game.

 In terms of the core specifically, there are two categories that are holding us back.
 And it's retail and food.
-And when you take a look at those two categories, you can make the argument that once people are comfortable and assured of health care expenses that come out of their wallets, as well as the tax situation and recoding the tax brackets, we think those two categories rebound.
+And when you take a look at those two categories, you can make the argument that, once people are comfortable and assured of health care expenses that come out of their wallets, as well as the tax situation and recoding the tax brackets, we think those two categories rebound.

 And as you go into the back half of the year of when those two categories rebound, in addition to the crowding out factor, as well as auto specifically being very healthy for Sinclair, it bodes well for core advertising through the back half of the year.
 So we're very optimistic.
 Our performance is strong the first six months and we've got a reason to believe that help is on the way on the core side for the back half of the year.